Nekomancer834/ConnectX/Documents/ConnectX-SRS.md

 ### 4.3 Software Interfaces
-This software uses the standard java and openGL interfaces.
+This software uses the standard java and libGDX/openGL interfaces.

 ### 4.4 Communications Interfaces